 The Forensic Science Concentration is designed for students who intend to pursue graduate study in Forensic Science, either at Arcadia or elsewhere.

 The Bachelor of Science in Chemistry consists of core courses in Chemistry, Mathematics and Physics, and offers a concentration in Biochemistry.
 The program prepares students for graduate work in chemistry, forensic science or chemical allied sciences, for professional employment in industrial chemical research and development, for professional medical programs, and for secondary and post-secondary teaching.

 Students who complete this program are certified by the American Chemical Society as having met that society’s high standards for an undergraduate degree in chemistry.

 The Biochemistry Concentration is tailored for students preparing for advanced training in the health professions, this program is often chosen by pre-medical students.

 The Bachelor of Arts includes three areas of concentration in Chemical Professions, Health Professions or Forensic Science

 With dozens of programs in 15 countries around the world, Arcadia offers many exciting opportunities for study abroad.
-The College of Global Studies and the Office of Study Away has special arrangements with universities in Australia, Chile, Cuba, England, France, Greece, Ireland, Italy, Mexico, New Zealand, Scotland, South Korea, Spain and Wales.
+The Office of Study Away has special arrangements with universities in Australia, England, Ireland, Italy, New Zealand, Scotland, South Korea, Spain, and Wales.
 Credits for courses taken at these universities transfer to Arcadia to fulfill Undergraduate Curriculum requirements.

 Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to the Department Chair and the Office of Study Away.